Charles Harding Smith: Feud

 Tyrie had not proven to be the puppet Smith had hoped and had consolidated his power through his close involvement with Glenn Barr and the Ulster Workers Council during the strike of May 1974, an event that had helped to give real credence to Tyrie's leadership abilities.
 Fearing the growing power of Tyrie, Smith criticised the UDA leader for sending a delegation to Libya to meet Muammar al-Gaddafi, who was a hate figure for many loyalists due to his providing arms to the PIRA.
 Smith, who had known about the trip in advance but had raised no objections, verbally attacked Tyrie over the Libya debacle in a meeting of the Inner Council in December 1974 before declaring the following January that he intended to split his West Belfast Brigade from the rest of the UDA.

 Two weeks after announcing the schism Smith was attending a meeting at the West Belfast UDA's headquarters with Tommy Lyttle when he noticed a sniper on a nearby roof.
 Smith, who was wearing a bullet-proof vest, opened his coat as if to challenge the sniper to fire but was seriously wounded when the sniper did shoot twice, hitting him both times with armour-piercing bullets.
 With Smith in hospital Tyrie called a meeting of the leading figures in the Shankill UDA and managed to convince Lyttle and other leading figures that Smith was too divisive a figure to remain in charge.

 Smith was out of the hospital after only two weeks and declared himself back in charge but before long he had fallen foul of a number of important people.
 Two Shankill UDA members had been interned on the basis of evidence that rumours suggested had come from Smith whilst he had also clashed with the local UVF after suggesting that they merge but only on the basis that he would be in control.
 He began to make threats against Barr and Chicken, two popular members who were leading figures on the UDA's political side.
 Smith called a meeting of his commanders, but, on 6 February 1975, in an attack arranged in advance by his opponents within the UDA, a gunman burst in and shot him twice in the chest.
 The gunman walked up to the injured Smith and prepared to shoot him in the head but the gun jammed and he again survived an attempt on his life.

 Departure

 Smith spent another week in hospital after which he again returned to his Belfast home.
 Loyalist Davy Payne was sent to his house with another hitman and the two ordered Smith to leave Northern Ireland.
 He was taken to the airport the following day and left for England, leaving Tyrie as sole leader of the UDA.
-Smith settled in Skipton, Yorkshire, where he worked as a lorry driver before his death in 1997.
+Smith settled in Southowram, Halifax Yorkshire, where he worked as a lorry driver before his death in 1997.
 During Dáil Éireann debates in 2005 he was named as a "self-confessed British intelligence agent".